Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Probing HNLs with DUNE and LEGEND-1000

-In Fig.~\ref{fig:DUNEandDBD}, we show the points generated in the MCMC scans in the $(s_{e1}^2, r_\Delta)$ plane, assuming an observation of HNL-like events at DUNE (blue points) and LEGEND-1000 (green points) for the four benchmark scenarios, indicated in the corners of the plots.
-In the two plots to the right, the red, orange, and green $0\nu\beta\beta$ decay points have $\cos\phi_{e1}$ values smaller than $-0.4$, between $-0.4$ and $0.4$, and greater than $0.4$, respectively.
-Where the $0\nu\beta\beta$ decay and DUNE regions overlap we show as red and purple contours the 68\% and 95\% credible regions combining both measurements.
+In Fig.~\ref{fig:DUNEandDBD}, we illustrate the posterior distributions resulting from the MCMC, marginalized to the $(|\Theta_{e1}|^2, r_\Delta)$ parameter plane.
+In this scenario, we make the most optimistic assumption of an observation of the expected number of events at DUNE (near vertical blue points) and LEGEND-1000 (diagonal green or coloured points) as per Table~\ref{tab:benchmarks} for the four benchmark scenarios.
+In the top plots, the red, orange and green points for observed $0\nu\beta\beta$ decay are filtered according to the value of the HNL phase parameter $\cos\phi_{e1}$, namely $\cos\phi_{e1} < -0.4$, $-0.4 \leq \cos\phi_{e1} \leq 0.4$ and $\cos\phi_{e1}> 0.4$, respectively.
+The points thus indicate the posterior distributions assuming observation in either DUNE or LEGEND-1000 but not both.
+The combined posterior assuming observation in both is illustrated by the red and yellow contours indicating the 68\% and 95\% credible regions, respectively.